Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Introduction

-As a matter of fact, the quadratic variation \eqref{realized variance eq} is usually approximated by a finite sum of the form $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$ based on discrete observations $ S_{t_i}$ of the price process.
-The bias caused by this error is emphasized in \cite{Fukasawa2022Estimation}, where it is assumed that the approximation errors are log-normally distributed and independent of the Brownian motion $B$ in \eqref{price process eq}, and a Whittle-type estimator for the Hurst parameter is developed based on quasi-likelihood.
+As a matter of fact, the quadratic variation \eqref{realized variance eq} itself is usually approximated by a finite sum of the form $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$ based on discrete observations $ S_{t_i}$ of the price process.
+This finite sum can be regarded as the (cumulative) realized variance of the price trajectory $S$.
+The bias caused by the proxy error between the quadratic variation $ \<\log S\>_t$ and the finite sum $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$ is emphasized in \cite{Fukasawa2022Estimation}, where it is assumed that the proxy errors are log-normally distributed and independent of the Brownian motion $B$ in \eqref{price process eq}, and a Whittle-type estimator for the Hurst parameter is developed based on quasi-likelihood.
 Another attempt to tackle this measurement error is made by Bolko et al.~\cite{BolkoPakkanen2022GMM}, where in a similar framework, the proposed estimator is based on the generalized method of moments approach.
-Chong et al.~\cite{Chong2022CLT,Chong2022Minimax} substantially extend the previous results by alleviating the assumption on proxy errors and basing the volatility model on a semi-parametric setup, in which, with the exception of the Hurst parameter of the underlying fractional Brownian motion, all components are fully non-parametric.
-One of the conclusions from \cite{BolkoPakkanen2022GMM, Fukasawa2022Estimation, Chong2022CLT} is that the error arising from approximating the quadratic variation \eqref{realized variance eq} with finite sum $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$ can be negligible when properly controlled.
-For this reason, we do not consider that error source in our present paper.
+Chong et al.~\cite{Chong2022CLT, Chong2022Minimax} substantially extend the previous results by alleviating the assumption on proxy errors and basing the volatility model on a semi-parametric setup, in which, with the exception of the Hurst parameter of the underlying fractional Brownian motion, all components are fully non-parametric.
+One of the conclusions from \cite{BolkoPakkanen2022GMM, Fukasawa2022Estimation, Chong2022CLT} is that the error arising from approximating the quadratic variation \eqref{realized variance eq} with finite sum $\sum_i(\log S_{t_i}-\log S_{t_{i-1}})^2$ could lead to a biased estimation result unless properly controlled.